A comonad for Grothendieck fibrations: A colax idempotent monad for fibrations

+(b) As \M is a monad also on the whole 2-category $\ct{Cat}^2$, we can also look at the pseudo-algebras there.
+It is easy to see that the strict algebras are again split Grothendieck fibrations.
+Following \citet{KockA:monfws}, pseudo-algebras for \M on $\ct{Cat}^2$ can also be characterized as those functors $F$ such that the unit $(\Id{},\eta_F)$ has a right adjoint in $\ct{Cat}^2$.
+Let

-It follows that pseudo-algebras in in $\ct{Cat}^2$ are Street fibrations.
-However, the converse seems not to hold.
-In both cases, given $a \in \ct{A}$ and $f:b\to F(a)$, we can choose an iso $h$ such that the composite $fh$ has a cartesian lift to $a$.
-But in a Street fibration the choice of $h$ depends on the object $a$, whereas in a pseudo-algebra in $\ct{Cat}^2$ the choice is given uniformly for every object $a$ by the iso $\zeta_b$. \end{enumerate} \end{remark}
+be such a right adjoint.
+In particular, the functor $B$ is isomorphic to the identity on $\ct{B}$ via an isomorphism $\zeta:B\to\Id{\ct{B}}$.
+Unfolding the other conditions one sees that for every object $a$ in \ct{A} and arrow $f:b \to F(a)$, there is a cartesian arrow into $a$ over $f\zeta_b:B(b) \to F(a)$.
+It follows that a pseudo-algebra for \M in $\ct{Cat}^2$ is a Street fibration.
+However, the converse does not seem to hold.
+Indeed, in both cases, given $a$ in \ct{A} and $f:b\to F(a)$, we can choose an isomorphism $h$ such that the composite $fh$ has a cartesian lift to $a$.
+But in a Street fibration the choice of $h$ depends on the object $a$, whereas in a pseudo-algebra in $\ct{Cat}^2$ the choice is given uniformly for every object $a$ by the isomorphism $\zeta_b$.

+Notice also that a normal pseudo-algebra in $\ct{Cat}^2$, being a right adjoint right inverse to the unit, is in particular an arrow in $\ct{Cat}/\ct{B}$ and, in fact, a right adjoint right inverse to the unit in $\ct{Cat}/\ct{B}$.
+It follows that a normal pseudo-algebra in $\ct{Cat}^2$ is a normal Grothendieck fibration.
+This fact suggests that (normal) Street fibrations are strictly more general than pseudo-algebras in $\ct{Cat}^2$. \end{remarks}